farling42/fvtt-import-realmworks/README.md

 If you like what it does, then contributions can be made at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.1.1 Add option to read contents directly from a file, and add better error checking.

 0.0.16 Add linkage information at the bottom of each JournalEntry, indicating inbound and/or outbound links, as selected in the import window.

 0.0.15 Add registered trademark symbol when mentioning Realm Works.
 Extract stat blocks from embedded Hero Lab Portfolio files.